Destination: Modena, Monterosso al Mare and Rome

 It just doesn’t feel good to drink alone – don’t you agree?
 Also, during the second week of travel, I was the designated driver during our family travels.
 Although my sister drives, she doesn’t drive manual cars.
 Renting an automatic car anywhere else but the USA costs more!
 So, we opted to save money and just have me as the lone driver.

-Here I was, in one of the best wine regions in the world, and I couldn’t have any wine!
+Here I was, in one of the best wine regions in the world, and I couldn’t have any wine or any other Italian drinks!
 I longingly watched others sipping their wines with their meals and I have to admit – there were times that I really wanted a glass!

 My sister now tells a funny story of me just saying “si” every time I was offered a refill of wine.
 Even if my glass was still full, I grabbed another one to fill!
 But I was finally able to drink and NOT HAVE to drive because I was already at my temporary home for the evening!